The West End

 ANDREW VAN SICKLE

-Over a year later [after this photo at the unveiling of the statue], it's become an area where people in the West End now can go talk to their neighbors.
+Over a year later—after this photo was taken at the unveiling of the statue—it’s become an area where people in the West End now go to talk to their neighbors.
 There are four benches there.
 I see people on a daily basis going there with their kids, doing boxing moves, conversing.
-It's also been very, very well respected as well.
-So that's what gives me some great pride that I could do something like that with the community.”
+It’s also been very well respected.
+That’s what gives me great pride: that I could do something like that with the community.

 Next